-According to protein.org, protein should account for 15% of your daily diet.
-With this number in mind, it is not really necessary to drink protein before bed unless you feel like it will help regulate your protein intake throughout the day.
-So, if you are pregnant or breastfeeding or simply want protein before bed then go on ahead and have a protein shake before bed.
-Doing this can raise your protein intake slightly but will likely have little impact on protein intake for the day.
+Protein should account for 10% to 35% of your daily diet.
+With this number in mind, it is not really necessary to drink protein before bed unless you didn’t consume enough during the day, or feel like it will help regulate your protein intake throughout the day.

 We recommend having a protein shake before bed if it isn't going to be detrimental to your overall health (e.g.: drinking excess protein shakes) - otherwise you can simply fit in more protein throughout the day.

-Drinking a protein shake before may be helpful, but it’s best to eat the right amount of protein-based on your goals, during the day instead.
-Eating high-protein foods such as chicken, beef, or tuna will make your body use those calories to build lean muscle when sleeping instead of storing them as fat cells.
+Drinking a protein shake before may be helpful, but it’s best to eat the right amount of protein based on your goals, during the day instead.
+Eating high-protein plant-based foods such has lentils, chickpeas, whole grains, tofu, quinoa, nuts, etc. will provide your body with a higher amount of nutritional content than a shake alone.
+If you’re a fan of animal protein, high protein foods such as chicken, beef, or tuna will help

 At Awesome Health, LLC we strive to provide you with the most up-to date and comprehensive information possible.
 We believe everyone has their own needs in life so it's important to know that what works for one person might not work for another!
 As such please consult your doctor before taking any advice found on our site or through other channels like social media.
 We sincerely hope that our information can support you on your path to health and wellness.